-1, 2, 3, 4 Rider National Categorisation
+1\, 2\, 3\, 4\ Rider National Categorisation

-If a rider has 10 MER's at a level, or higher level, over a rolling 4-year period (one being a Long Format and none with XC penalties) then this deems the rider Nationally categorised at that level.
+If a rider has 10 MER's at a level, or 4 at a higher level, over a rolling 4-year period (one being a Long Format and none with no with XC penalties) then this deems the rider Nationally categorised at that level.

 A Rider who has met the FEI requirements, as per FEI categorisation, and is Nationally categorised, at a level, is exempted from meeting the AUS NF requirements for the level.